The Links Academy – School offer

 - Our students take part in taster days at colleges, meetings about apprenticeships with additional support to attend interview.

-- Through discussions with the students and parents/carers, Connexions advisors we identify short, medium and long term desired outcomes and consider the long term aspiration of young people.
+- Through discussions with the students and parents/carers and Connexions advisors we identify short, medium and long term desired outcomes and consider the long term aspiration of young people.

 - We incorporate the teaching of basic key skills necessary for a successful educational career and future adult life.